 The Fort William Hurricanes Hockey Club has been around the Thunder Bay area for seventy nine years (incorporated in 1936).
-We have two clubs in our organization.
-From Midget "AA", Midget "A".
+We have three clubs in our organization.
+From Midget "AA", Midget "A" and Bantam "A".
 We would like to welcome all to our Webste, and hope you enjoy.
 We will updating information every day.
-The Fort William Hurricanes have been given their clubs with Thunder Bay Minor Hockey Assocation for the 2016-2017 upcoming hockey season.
-At this time we like to welcome all returning players and parents for the 2016-17 hockey season, good luck to all teams.
+The Fort William Hurricanes have been given their clubs with Thunder Bay Minor Hockey Assocation for the 2018-2019 upcoming hockey season.
+At this time we like to welcome all returning players and parents for the 2018-19 hockey season, good luck to all teams.

 Come out to the rink and support your favorite Hurricane's club...

 The Midget AA Fort William Hurricanes scored a 5-0 win over the Illinois Huskies to advance to the Gold Medal game at the Chicago Midwestern Classic Tournament, James Remus scored twice while goaltender Stephan Bourgeois stopped twenty one Huskie shots to record the shutout.
 The Herks will face the Huskies one more time in the final held on Monday.